Our recommended trips to inspire your wanderlust

 For dewy-eyed newlyweds and romantic couples, the spoil-you factor on the teardrop-shaped island of St Lucia is always on point; think glittering beaches, crystalline waters, sugar-loaf peaks, lush emerald jungles, and a delightful mix of laid-back Caribbean charm and French finesse.
 And whether you’re kicking off your happy-ever-after, renewing your vows, or celebrating an anniversary, there’s plenty to get your heart racing.
 It’s also one of our most treasured spots in the Caribbean for dramatic scenery, especially at Diamond Falls Botanical Gardens, Sulphur Springs Park (the world’s only drive-in volcano), and the famous pair of Pitons - the cone-shaped twin mountains appropriately named Gros and Petit.
 And then, of course, there’s the picturesque beaches, most fabulous of which are Sugar Beach, Anse Chastanet, Reduit Beach, Pigeon Island National Park, and Marigot Bay (the setting for the 1967 movie, Doctor Doolittle).

 We love the intimate Cap Maison for its Spanish-Caribbean décor theme and 49 sea-facing rooms and suites (some with Jacuzzis and private pools).
 There’s also an award-winning spa, a state-of-the-art gym, a round-the-clock activity schedule, and showstopping restaurants and bars (head to Rock Maison for sunset cocktails delivered by a zip-line).
-Equally romantic is Rendezvous, the self-styled Boutique Hotel for Couples that wows with a Malabar Beach location, elegant accommodation, and a champagne bar.
+Equally romantic is StolenTime by Rendezvous, the self-styled adult-only boutique hotel that wows with a Malabar Beach location, elegant accommodation, and a champagne bar.
 Couples goals are met everywhere; from the divine spa to the two-person hammocks dotted around the lush tropical gardens.

 One of the top destinations for romance-seekers, Mauritius is an island located in the middle of the Indian Ocean, some 2,000 miles off the southeast coast.
 It’s best known for its luxury hotels and resorts with landscapes that include postcard-perfect white sandy beaches, picturesque lagoons and volcanic mountains.
 It’s an ideal spot for honeymooners and all types of travellers who want to enjoy relaxed days soaking up the sun and snorkeling or diving through a spectacular underwater world, jam-packed with marine life.
 Paddle boarding, windsurfing, parasailing, deep-sea fishing, swimming with dolphins, mountain treks and bird watching are just some of the other activities possible here.